 If you placed in service certain qualified listed property during the tax year, you may be able to deduct an additional special depreciation allowance.
-This property includes certain qualified property placed in service before January 1, 2013, certain specified GO Zone extension property, or certain qualified disaster assistance property placed in service during the tax year.
+This property includes certain qualified property acquired after September 8, 2010, and placed in service before January 1, 2012, certain qualified property acquired after December 31, 2007, and placed in service before January 1, 2013, certain specified GO Zone extension property placed in service before January 1, 2012, or certain qualified disaster assistance property placed in service during the tax year.
 See the instructions for line 14 for the definition of qualified property and how to figure the deduction.
 This special depreciation allowance is included in the overall limit on depreciation and section 179 expense deduction for passenger automobiles.
-See the tables on page 13 for limitations on passenger vehicles and trucks and vans.
+See the tables for limitations on passenger vehicles and trucks and vans, later.
 Enter on line 25 your total special depreciation allowance for all qualified listed property.